-Our firm, the Law Offices of John Day, has been asked to represent people who have lost their eyesight as a result of medical malpractice or trauma.
+Our firm, The Law Offices of John Day, P.C., has been asked to represent people who have lost their eyesight as a result of medical malpractice or trauma.
 Thus, we are very interested in scientific advancements that can minimize the horrible effects of vision loss.

 This reference fin the Fall 2011 Edition of the Journal of Neuroscience shares some exciting information that provides hope for those who have suffered vision loss: